Note: Unity iOS requires iOS 7.0 or higher. Unity does not support iOS 6.0 or earlier versions.

-FixedDPI allows you to scale the device’s screen resolution below its native resolution and show the Target DPI property.
+|FixedDPI||Allows you to scale the device’s screen resolution below its native resolution and show the Target DPI property.
 Use this to optimize performance and battery life or target a specific DPI setting.|

 |Disabled||Ensures that scaling is not applied and the game renders to its native screen resolution.|

 Set the Target DPI of the game screen.
-The game screen is downscaled to match this setting if the device’s native screen DPI is higher than this value.
-This option only appears when the Resolution Scaling Mode is set to Fixed DPI.|
+Unity downscales the game screen to match this setting if the device’s native screen DPI is higher than this value.
+The scale is calculated as

-Portrait (home button at the bottom),
+|Portrait||Home button appears at the bottom.|

-|Portrait Upside Down (home button at the top.|
+|Portrait Upside Down||Home button appears at the top.|

-Landscape Left (home button on the right side.|
+|Landscape Left||Home button appears on the right side.|

 Enable the Use Animated Autorotation setting if you want orientation changes to animate the screen rotation rather than just switch.
 This is only visible when Default Orientation is set to Auto Rotation.

-|Allowed Orientations for Auto Rotation (only visible when Default Orientation is set to Auto Rotation.
+This section is only visible when Default Orientation is set to Auto Rotation.

 |Portrait||Allow portrait orientation.|